holderlb/WSU-SmartEnv-NG/README.md

 as implemented in the [Frouros](https://github.com/IFCA-Advanced-Computing/frouros) package, which is included here as submodule.

+## Agent Design

+The main goal of this novelty generator is to support the evaluation of a novelty-aware agent.
+Several of the evaluation metrics (see `metrics.pdf`) rely on comparing the target agent to a baseline agent, to measure the amount of improvement gained by the novelty awareness.
+You can implement your own agent by modifying the `SmartEnvAgent.py` file.
+You will need to modify most of the methods in the `SmartEnvAgent` class to have your agent classify new data, detect novelty, receive feedback, retrain if necessary, and reset the agent at the beginning of each trial.

+The current `SmartEnvAgent` class is setup to implement a non-learning version as the baseline, and a learning version as the target agent (see the `--learning` option in the next section).
+You will run an experiment on each of the two agents, generating two CSV files of results.
+These two CSV files will then be input to the analysis script to generate plots and metric spreadsheets detailing the evaluation.

 ## Run Experiment

 We recommend you run the WSU-SmartEnv in a standalone conda environment.
 The `smartenv.yml` file can be